arthurhsu/ljv/game/step5.md

 * How can we quickly identify available hands to play?
 * We did not handle when everyone passes on a hand, the hand winner can keep playing.

+Manually playing actually showed us some more bugs and that is fixed in `Game.java` and `Player.java`.
+However, manually debugging is not ideal in this case, and that's mostly caused by lacking unit tests for `Game` and `Player`.

+One technique to identify game play issues is to let computer play the games and see if the games are played smoothly.
+Therefore we need to do teach computers to find available hands and determine what to play.